 Put a funnel in the mouth of an empty water bottle and fill it about halfway with sand or rice.
 Add small toys, like alphabet beads, LEGO blocks or mini-erasers.

 Then, fill the rest of the bottle with sand or rice, leaving about an inch of room at the top.
 This gives the contents room to move around and get mixed up.
 Shake the bottle and then secure the lid with superglue.

 You can even make a list of the toys in the bottle.
-Your child can use it to see if she can find all the items.
+Kids can use it to see if they can find all the items.